twosixlabs/armory-library/matrix/README.md

 x=2, y=6.5
 ```

-This is roughly equivalent to the following:
+This is roughly equivalent to the nested loops below:

 ```python
 def print_xy(x, y):